That’s what I do.

-Starting mid 2020, the RTDNA research will move to the RTDNA/Syracuse University Survey from the RTDNA/Hofstra University Survey.
+The RTDNA research has now moved to the RTDNA/Syracuse University Survey from the RTDNA/Hofstra University Survey.
 After a dozen years, Hofstra has ended its sponsorship, and I’m now affiliated with the S.I.
 Newhouse School at Syracuse.
-The RTDNA Annual Survey is my biggest, ongoing research project, and 2019-2020 is my 26th year of directing the most widely-cited research in the field.
+The RTDNA Annual Survey is my biggest, ongoing research project, and 2020-2021 is my 27th year of directing the most widely-cited research in the field.
 The survey is conducted in the fourth quarter of each year and released by RTDNA (on its website) in a series of articles each year.
 From there, the data finds its way into hundreds of newspapers, magazines and books every year.
 One year old (and older) data is published here on this site (under RTDNA Research).

 Deb Wenger at the University of Mississippi and I spent a fair amount of the last two years on a project for the Knight Foundation that started as the future of local TV news and has morphed into the future of local news.
 It’s been published by Knight at kng.ht/tvnewsreport

 We’re hoping that there’s still more to come, so keep an eye out for more on where local news is heading.